Low-distortion planar embedding of rod-based structures: Proposed method

 \subsubsection{Angle-preserving constraints}

-Next, for the angle-preserving constraints, we aim to preserve the angles at the joints of the rods.
-Here, the joints of the rods are the special location at which two chains of rods (each representing a curve) meet, instead of every intersection point between two adjacent rods.
+Next, for the angle-preserving constraints, we aim to preserve the angles at the major joints of the rods, which are the vertices with vertex degree $\geq 3$.
+They correspond to the special location at which two chains of rods (each representing a curve) meet, instead of every intersection point between two adjacent rods.
 This ensures that the overall directions of the rod chains are largely preserved in the planar representation.
-From a more practical perspective, since such joints are generally the more fragile part of the rod-based structures, preserving the angles at those joints would be beneficial for reducing the distortion induced locally at them during shape morphing or deformations.
+From a more practical perspective, since such major joints are mechanically complex and are generally the more fragile part of the rod-based structures, preserving the angles at them would be beneficial for reducing the distortion induced locally at them during shape morphing or deformations (see Fig.~\ref{fig:illustration_length_angle} for an illustration).

-First, we denote all angles at the joints in both the original 3D rod-based structure and the 2D planar embedding as $\{\theta_{3D_j}\}_{j=1}^q$ and $\{\theta_{2D_j}\}_{j=1}^q$, where $q$ is the total number of angles, and every pair of angles $(\theta_{3D_j}, \theta_{2D_j})$ are the angles formed the corresponding vertices in 3D and 2D.
+First, we denote all angles at the major joints in both the original 3D rod-based structure and the 2D planar embedding as $\{\theta_{3D_j}\}_{j=1}^q$ and $\{\theta_{2D_j}\}_{j=1}^q$, where $q$ is the total number of angles, and every pair of angles $(\theta_{3D_j}, \theta_{2D_j})$ are the angles formed the corresponding vertices in 3D and 2D.
 The angles can be easily expressed in terms of the vertex coordinates as detailed in~\cite{choi2019programming}.
 Then, for every $j = 1, 2, \dots, q$, we consider the angle-preserving constraint

 Here, we use $\cos(\theta_{2D_j}), \cos(\theta_{3D_j})$ instead of $\theta_{2D_j}, \theta_{3D_j}$ so that the gradient of $E_{\text{A}}(j)$ can be expressed in terms of vertex coordinates more easily.
 Specifically, note that $\theta_{3D_j}$ is given by the original 3D rod-based structure and hence $\cos(\theta_{3D_j})$ can be treated as a constant.
 Now, for each angle $\theta_{2D_j}$, we look up the three corresponding vertices in the planar embedding.
 Denote them as $p_{\theta_j(1)} =(x_{j_1},y_{j_1})$, $p_{\theta_j(2)} =(x_{j_2},y_{j_2})$, and $p_{\theta_j(3)} =(x_{j_3},y_{j_3})$.
 We further let